gameoverhack/msalibs/README.txt

 MSAPhysics
 -------------------------
-A 3D particle/constraint based physics library for openFrameworks with springs, attractors and collision.
+A template based particle/constraint based physics library for openFrameworks with springs, attractors and collision.
 It uses a very similar api to the traer.physics library for processing to make getting into it as easy as possible.
+All classes are template based with typedefs for 2D and 3D physics.
+Potentially more.
 Demo at http://www.msavisuals.com/msaphysics